 - Heritage shops Check out famous and enduring names like Fortnum and Mason, Liberty London and Floris.

 - Department stores From Oxford Street’s Selfridges to UK favourites like John Lewis and Marks and Spencer.

 - Supermarkets Up-market grocery store Waitrose has some great foodie London gifts.

 - Independent shops and boutiques In every London neighbourhood you’ll find smaller independent shops that can be a great source of original and stylish London souvenirs.

 - London’s street markets Portobello Road, Borough, Brick Lane and Camden Town all have shops and stalls – with cheap keyrings as well as inspiring buys!

 If you’d like to bookmark this post please save this image to Pinterest

-London gifts for mums, sisters, aunts and besties
+London gifts for her: mums, sisters, best friends

 Where to start?
 I could write a list as long as the Kings Road of little London luxuries.
 But I’ve edited it down to a small selection of save or splurge treats.